 Location: In our shop at Portobello Green Arcade

 Join us in celebrating the Mid-Autumn Festival: Tea and Mooncakes, a time of unity, gratitude, and the brightest full moon.

 The Mid-Autumn Festival, also known as the Moon Festival, is a traditional festival celebrated in Chinese culture.
 The festival is held on the 15th day of the 8th month of the Chinese lunisolar calendar with a full moon at night, corresponding to mid-September to early October of the Gregorian calendar.
-On this day, the Chinese believe that the Moon is at tis brightest and fullest size, coinciding with harvest time in the middle of Autumn.
+On this day, the Chinese believe that the Moon is at the brightest and fullest size, coinciding with harvest time in the middle of Autumn.
 Lanterns of all size and shapes are carried and displayed to symbols that light people's path to prosperity and good fortune.
-Mooncakes are made from rich pastry typically filled with sweet-bean, egg yolk, meat or lotus-seed paste are traditionally eaten.
-Teas will be paired to balance the rich taste of mooncakes.

-Places are limited, so book now to secure your place.
+BOOKING: places are limited, so please book early to secure your place.

 CANCELLATION POLICY: Booking fee is non-refundable and cannot be carried forward to another event date or redeemed on products but can be transferred to your friends by email us to confirm.